magento/merchdocs/src/stores/compliance-privacy-google.md

 1. [Sign in][1]{: target="_blank"} to your company’s **Google Analytics** account.

-1. At the bottom of the left sidebar, choose **Admin**.
-Then, navigate to the account that you want to edit, if applicable.
+1. At the bottom of the left sidebar, choose **Admin**, and then navigate to the account that you want to edit (if applicable).

 1. In the **Account** column, click **Account Settings**.